XyrenTheCoder/Snake-In-A-Void-pygame/README.md

 # instructions
 Use your arrow keys to change directions.

-*Do not delete `highscore.txt` or you will lose your score records*
+*Do not delete the hidden file `.highscore.txt` or you will lose your score records.*

 # Guide